thenexthub/Codira/docs/proposals/OptimizerEffects.rst

 program state that is affected by a CoW methods.
 These annotations should map precisely to a set of effects primitives.

-For the sake of discussion, we use of Swift-level syntax for specifying effects primitives.
+For the sake of discussion, we use of Codira-level syntax for specifying effects primitives.
 It may be debatable whether we actually want to expose this syntax, but as explained above, some syntax will need to be exposed to build optimizable CoW types.